markng788/substance_use_canada/README.md

 Data used in this project were obtained from **Health Canada’s Canadian Student Tobacco, Alcohol and Drugs Survey (CSTADS)**, conducted by CCI Research Inc. (2021–2022).

 > *Health Canada has not reviewed, approved, or endorsed this research.
 Any views or conclusions expressed do not necessarily represent those of Health Canada.*

----

-Would you like a template folder structure to match this `README.md` or help writing the Jupyter notebook for your analysis?